LiorZ/hdac8_thesis/thesis.rst

 	In addition to the primary amino acid sequence of the substrate, specificity is also influenced by the three-dimensional conformation of the substrate (secondary and tertiary structures).
 Proteases for example, preferentially cleave substrates within extended loop regions [47]_ while residues that are buried within the interior of the protein substrate are clearly inaccessible to the protease active site.
 Finally, the interaction between the two partners depends on the physical co-location of both the enzyme and substrate.
 Knowledge of the interaction specificity of functional proteins, and enzymes in particular, can dramatically improve our ability to predict target protein substrates.
 This information can at present be derived only from experimental approaches such as phage display [48]_ [49]_ and peptide libraries [50]_ that yield high degree of confidence.
 However, these methods are expensive and demand an extensive period of preparation and application.
 Computational substrate prediction, although less robust and accurate, is much simpler and cheaper to run.

-%(DONE) ORA: here you need a smoother transition: something like: People have worked on several systems, and one of the most studies is the MHC-peptide interaction…. %
+..
+(DONE) ORA: here you need a smoother transition: something like: People have worked on several systems, and one of the most studies is the MHC-peptide interaction…. %

 	Substrate specificity studies encompass a wide range of biological systems.
 One of the most studied is the interaction between MHC and peptide, as these proteins are involved heavily in various malignant and infecious diseases [55]_. *Dönnes et al.* developed SVMHC - an SVM based approach for the prediction of peptide binding to MHC class I proteins [56]_ .
 A similar method that involves support vector machine regression (SVR) models was developed by Wen Liu *et al* [57]_.
 Furman & Margalit *et al* developed a pipeline in which the peptide structure in the MHC groove was used as a template upon which peptide candidates were threaded, and their compatibility to bind was evaluated by statistical pairwise potentials.
 All These methods have the advantage of being fast and sometimes extremely accurate; however, they typically require large amounts of experimental training data, and thus may fail for systems that have not been well-characterized experimentally.

-% (DONE) ORA: in the above paragraph you can cite my phd thesis that used simple pairwise residue potentials and threading to determine peptide binding specificity for MHC molecules ... %
+..
+(DONE) ORA: in the above paragraph you can cite my phd thesis that used simple pairwise residue potentials and threading to determine peptide binding specificity for MHC molecules ... %

 	The HIV protease was surveyed extensively for substrate specificity by a number of structure based computational methods.
 The vastly available experimental data related to this protein aided in the calibration of substrate detection approaches.
 Many such methods were demonstrated to be applicable in other systems.
 Kurt *et al.* used a coarse grained sequence threading approach with an empirical potential function to successfully discriminate binders from nonbinders in a small set of 16 peptides derived from suspected partners of HIV-1 protease.
 Chaudhury *et al.* developed a flexible peptide modeling protocol within RosettaDock [53]_ [54]_  that predicted the structures for a large, diverse set of cleavable and noncleavable peptides by calculating an approximate free energy of the resulting complex, and showed that their protocol grants favorable energies to cleavable peptides over noncleavable peptides [52]_.